Last Updated on: May 29, 2026

 The result is that growth increasingly depends on improving what you already have: your existing traffic, your existing customers, your existing funnel.
 Not pouring more money into the top.

-Research backs this up: improving customer retention by just 5% can increase profits by 25–95%2, while acquiring a new customer still costs roughly five times more than keeping one.
+A 1990 Harvard Business Review study found that improving customer retention by just 5% can increase profits by 25–95%2, while acquiring a new customer still costs roughly five times more than keeping one.
 In that environment, a leaky funnel isn’t just a UX problem.

 It’s a revenue problem, and it deserves the same urgency as a paid media budget review.
+Understanding multi-touch attribution alongside funnel analysis tells you not just where users drop, but which acquisition channels drive the highest-quality traffic.

 From Dashboard-Staring to AI-Assisted Analysis